 Tanzania has excellent potential for agriculture-led economic growth.
-The country has abundant land, water resources, motivated agricultural entrepreneurs and access to international markets through a major port.
-Women are already participating in value chain work and there is the opportunity to both engage and empower them as beneficiaries.
-The climate is generally favorable for many crops, and with increased irrigation and improved seeds, productivity and yields could rapidly increase.
+The country has abundant land and water resources, motivated agricultural entrepreneurs, and access to international markets through a major port.
+Women participate along the entire value chain and are engaged and empowered as beneficiaries.
+The climate is favorable for a variety of crops and with increased irrigation and improved seeds, productivity and yields could rapidly increase.

-Through Feed the Future, the U.S. Government’s global hunger and food security initiative, USAID has focused its investments both geographically, within the Southern Agricultural Growth Corridor of Tanzania, and on specific products such as rice, maize and horticulture.
-In partnership with the Government of Tanzania, donor partners, civil society and the private sector, USAID is improving the incomes of smallholder farmers as well as nutrition.
+Through Feed the Future, the U.S. Government’s global hunger and food security initiative, USAID focuses its investments both geographically, within the Southern Agricultural Growth Corridor of Tanzania, and on specific products such as rice, maize, and horticulture.

-USAID seeks to significantly boost annual yields of targeted crops through better irrigation, and improve market access through construction of rural feeder roads.
-These activities complement USAID’s efforts to improve farmer productivity, the nutritional value of crops, and the quality of processing, storage and marketing.
+USAID seeks to significantly boost annual yields of targeted crops through both improved irrigation and improved market access through construction of rural feeder roads.
+These activities complement USAID’s efforts to improve farmer productivity, the nutritional value of crops and the quality of processing, storage and marketing.
 In Zanzibar, USAID works with smallholder farmers to produce fruits and vegetables for the hospitality sector and spices for export.
 USAID also focuses on vulnerable populations by training HIV-positive farmers in horticulture techniques and helping women to establish village savings and loan groups.

-By engaging with government, civil society and private sector partners, USAID promotes enabling policies for private sector investment, trade and nutrition.
+By engaging with government, civil society and private sector partners, USAID promotes policies which enable increased private sector investment and trade.
 USAID also develops national capacity for policy, planning and coordination.
-Through collaborative research with local institutions, USAID also enhance Tanzania’s ability to innovate and improve productivity.
+Through collaborative research with local institutions, as well as robust support to 120 students pursuing post-graduate degrees in agricultural related fields, USAID enhances Tanzania’s ability to innovate and improve productivity.

 Last updated: October 29, 2013